benmarwick/dayofarchaeology/README.md

 Here is a static visualisation of the relationship between all the authors:
 ![static visualisation](figures/static.png)

 Here is a [slightly interactive visualisation](http://htmlpreview.github.io/?https://github.com/benmarwick/dayofarchaeology/master/figures/d3net.html), where we can see names on the nodes (click on them to magnify the name) and inspect them in more detail by dragging them around.
-A more interactive version can be downloaded [here](https://raw.github.com/benmarwick/dayofarchaeology/master/figures/g.graphml) and opened in [Gephi](https://gephi.org/)
+A more interactive version can be downloaded [here](https://raw.github.com/benmarwick/dayofarchaeology/master/figures/g.graphml)(right-click -> save as...) and opened in [Gephi](https://gephi.org/)